 The Center for the Study of Ethics in the Professions (CSEP) received a $200,000 grant from the John D. and Catherine T. MacArthur Foundation in January 2016 to enhance its highly regarded Ethics Code Collection Enhancements to the site include better keyword search, sorting capabilities, comparisons, and downloading in different formats.
 Funding will also enable new research on the current and future roles of ethics codes within society, business, and technological innovation.
 Show me more

-This joint project with the National Academy of Engineering's Center for Engineer, Ethics and Society is a collection of resources for scholars and university administrators interested in developing ethics training and instruction programs for undergraduate, graduate, and doctoral students.
-Funded by the National Science Foundation for a third time,the Ethics Education Library, along with the Online Ethics Center, will help educators, researchers, administrators, undergraduate and graduate students, postdoctoral fellows, and practicing scientists and engineers understand the scope of existing knowledge about both ethics and ethics education in science, mathematics, and engineering.
+This joint project with the University of Virginia is a collection of resources for scholars and university administrators interested in developing ethics training and instruction programs for undergraduate, graduate, and doctoral students.
+Funded by the National Science Foundation for the third time, the Ethics Education Library, along with the Online Ethics Center, will help educators, researchers, administrators, undergraduate, and graduate students, postdoctoral fellows, and practicing scientists and engineers understand the scope of existing knowledge about both ethics and ethics education in science, mathematics, and engineering.
 Show me more